jfr609/architecture-refactoring-helper/README.md

 - Open console of choice
 - Navigate to "{RepositoryFolder}/UI"
-- Run "npm run ng-openapi-gen"
+- Run "npm run openapi-gen"

 #### Re-generating the swagger.json file for the API